iaBIH/arx_examples/readme.md

    The output should be similar to the above output.

 2. [Example02.java](https://github.com/iaBIH/arx_examples/blob/master/org/deidentifier/arx/examples/Example02.java): In this example these concepts are exaplained:
-   - Same as [Example01.java](https://github.com/iaBIH/arx_examples/blob/master/org/deidentifier/arx/examples/Example01.java) and add saving the data and the results to csv file.
+   - Same as [Example01.java](https://github.com/iaBIH/arx_examples/blob/master/org/deidentifier/arx/examples/Example01.java), it also shows how to read/write data from/to csv files.
 The output should look like:

                    Reading data from  data/test.csv ....!!!
                 - Time needed: 0.02s